-- Risk of accident!
-Repair work on tyres and rims may be undertaken only by skilled personnel or authorised workshops. - Use only tyres approved by Hako, see Technical data on page 103. - When changing wheels, make sure that the jack is applied to the specified jacking point! - Damaged tyres and/or incorrect tyre pressure reduce the operating safety of the vehicle.
+- Risk of accidents!
+Repair work on tyres and rims must only be carried out by skilled personnel or by authorised workshops! - Use only tyres approved by Hako, see Technical data on page 104. - When changing wheels, make sure that the jack is applied to the specified jacking point! - Damaged tyres and/or incorrect tyre pressure reduce the operating safety of the vehicle.
 There is a risk of an accident with tyres with too low or too high tyre pressure! - Check the wheel nuts regularly for firm seating.
-After a tyre change check the wheel nuts after 50 km and tighten them if necessary.
+After a tyre change, check the wheel nuts after 50 km and tighten them if necessary.

-5.9.1 Tyre changing
+5.9.1 Wheel change